pokanop/kubedev/README.md

 I feel though this is a nice baseline _if you set everything up_ where most things afterward can be additive.
 Hopefully it may have something useful for folks other than me.

+Lastly, if something is incorrect then apologies in advance but surely someone must have once said:

+> It's easier to ask for forgiveness than for permission

+Feel free to post pull requests with fixes :floppy_disk:

 ---

 ## Technologies